 An alternative grading plan has been considered to minimize impacts to existing trees and minimize the impact of earth moving activities.
-This alternative consists of utilizing a proposed rock face cut graded at a 5:1 slope.
+This alternative, which is the preferred alternative of the Planning Board and the Applicant, consists of utilizing a proposed rock face cut graded at an approximately 5:1 slope.
 The rock face would be partially screened by the existing Castle Plumbing building.
 The grading and tree removal impacts for both alternatives is included in section PD.2 Table 1 of Chapter PD.